This post contains affiliate links.

-I am 35 years old, and I have been visiting Door County, Wisconsin since I was 2.
-I consider myself an expert on this charming, little county.
-I have eaten at almost at every restaurant at one time or another.
-I know every shop, every renovation to every downtown, every nature trail, hidden beach and beautiful picnic spot.
+I am 35 years old, and I have been visiting Door County, Wisconsin, since I was 2.
+I consider myself an expert on this charming little county.
+I have eaten at almost every restaurant at one time or another.
+I know every shop, every renovation to every downtown, every nature trail, hidden beach, and beautiful picnic spot.
 I can tell you the best places to watch the sunset, my favorite places to bring babies, toddlers and the best place for a date night.
-I can tell you where to find the best cup of coffee, where to get the best olive oil, my favorite local musical performer and the best festivals the week of the 4th of July.
+I can tell you where to find the best cup of coffee, where to get the best olive oil, my favorite local musical performer, and the best festivals the week of the 4th of July.
 What can I say?
 I love Door County.
 It is such a unique and special place.

 I have decided that I might need to write a few Door County Posts.
 I get people asking me all the time about Door County, so I have spent a lot of time writing e-mails to people about what to do there.